tom-englert/RoslynAnalyzerCookbook/README.md

 <sup><a href='/src/Directory.Build.props#L9-L13' title='Snippet source file'>snippet source</a> | <a href='#snippet-analyzerintegration' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-#### Pitfalls
-When referencing a project as analyzer, the analyzer assembly will be loaded into the appdomain of Visual Studio and thus can't be updated.

-So while changes to the analyzer immediately show up in the build process, the Visual Studio UI got stuck with the old analyzer and may show nothing or false positives.

-In this case the Visual Studio process must be restarted to make changes to the analyzer also show up in the Visual Studio UI.

 ## Use case #2

 In the project the [Nullable.Extended.Analyzer](https://github.com/tom-englert/Nullable.Extended) is used to force documentation of the